Watchdog: FBI mishandled Nassar-USA Gymnastics abuse case - WHIZ News

 At least 40 girls and women said they were molested over a 14-month period while the FBI was aware of other sexual abuse allegations involving Nassar.
 Officials at USA Gymnastics also contacted FBI officials in Los Angeles in May 2016 after eight months of inactivity from agents in Indianapolis.

-The inspector general’s office found that “despite the extraordinarily serious nature” of the allegations against Nassar, FBI officials in Indianapolis did not respond with the “utmost seriousness and urgency that they deserved and required.”
+The inspector general’s office found that “despite the extraordinarily serious nature” of the claims against Nassar, FBI officials in Indianapolis did not respond with the “utmost seriousness and urgency that the allegations deserved and required.”

 When they did respond, the report said, FBI officials made “numerous and fundamental errors” and also violated bureau policies.
 Among the missteps was a failure to conduct any investigative activity until more than a month after a meeting with USA Gymnastics.
 Agents interviewed by phone one of three athletes, but never spoke with two other gymnasts despite being told they were available to meet.

-The watchdog investigation also found that when the FBI’s Indianapolis field office’s handling of the matter came under scrutiny, officials there did not take any responsibility for the missteps and gave incomplete and inaccurate information to internal FBI inquiries.
+The watchdog investigation also found that when the FBI’s Indianapolis field office’s handling of the matter came under scrutiny, officials there did not take any responsibility for the missteps and gave incomplete and inaccurate information to internal FBI inquiries to make it look like they had been diligent in their investigation.

 The FBI rebuked its own employees who failed to act in the case and said it “should not have happened.”